-World Vision is aiming to restore 27 million hectares of degraded land, improving the well-being of 8.1 million children across Africa, Asia and Latin America by 2033.
-To achieve this, World Vision will need to grow all income streams to invest US\$1.8 billion in community-based FMNR and Regreening programming over this timeframe.
+World Vision is aiming to restore 27 million hectares of degraded land, improving the wellbeing of 8.1 million children across Africa, Asia and Latin America by 2033.
+To achieve this, World Vision will need to grow all income streams to invest US\$1.8 billion in communitybased FMNR and Regreening programming over this timeframe.
 The FMNR scale-up will be catalysed through partner-led spread, organic spread and enabling environment, in addition to our direct programming.
-The initiative aims to achieve its objectives by planting a wall of trees on 100 million hectares of land stretching across the entire Sahel - from Djibouti to Dakar, Senegal.
 Promoting FMNR funding for this initiative can help communities in the region improve their livelihoods while at the same time contributing to climate change mitigation.

-Regreening Dry Corridor
+• Regreening Dry Corridor